Mookie Betts Preview, Player Props: Dodgers vs. Guardians

 Mookie Betts At The Plate

-- Betts leads Los Angeles in total hits (136) this season while batting .298 with 67 extra-base hits.
+- Betts leads Los Angeles with 138 hits, batting .300 this season with 68 extra-base hits.

-- He ranks ninth in batting average, seventh in on base percentage, and third in slugging among qualified batters in MLB.
+- Among qualified hitters in MLB, he ranks ninth in batting average, seventh in on-base percentage, and second in slugging.

-- Betts will look to extend his nine-game hitting streak.
-He's batting .500 with three homers over the course of his last games.
+- Betts will look to extend his 10-game hitting streak.
+He's batting .471 with three homers over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.